Battle of the Black Mountain: Final attack

 Pérignon took over and called off the attack.
 On 18 and 19 November, the French council of war met at the La Junquera headquarters.
 After reorganizing his army, Pérignon determined to attack from the northwest along the valley running from Montroig to Biure.
 The attack began at dawn on the 20th and broke through the Spanish first and second lines.
-French troops soon began assaulting the 25-gun redoubt at the Santa-Maria-del-Roure monastery, 2 km northwest of Pont de Molins.
+French troops soon began assaulting the 25-gun redoubt at the Santa Maria del Roure monastery, 2 km northwest of Pont de Molins.
 The soldiers of General of Brigade Louis André Bon approached down the Muga valley from the direction of Escaules.
 Generals Gaspard Cagival and Diego Godoy (brother of Manuel Godoy) directed intense fire from the defenders that broke the French into small groups.
 Nevertheless, after being joined by General of Brigade François Guillot's brigade, they persisted in the attack for three hours.
 The fight turned against the Spanish and the position finally fell around 3:00 PM to an encircling maneuver.

 During the early fighting on the 20th, de la Union remained at his headquarters in the San Fernando (Sant Ferran) fortress at Figueres.
-As he rode to the front, he received a report that the Santa-Maria-del-Roure redoubt had fallen.
+As he rode to the front, he received a report that the Santa Maria del Roure redoubt had fallen.
 Upon reaching Pont de Molins, he led a counterattack by 1,300 cavalry against the brigades of Generals of Brigade Théodore Chabert and Jean-Antoine Verdier.
-During the subsequent melee, de la Union was fatally hit by two bullets and fell about 300 m from Santa-Maria-del-Roure.
+During the subsequent melee, de la Union was fatally hit by two bullets and fell about 300 m from Santa Maria del Roure.

 De Courten and General Domingo Izquierdo withdrew the left wing south to Bàscara, behind the Rio Fluvià, pursued by Verdier.
 An isolated force of 2,000 troops retreated from Llers to Figueres, where it joined Brigadier General José Andrés Lopéz Valdes' 7,000-man garrison of San Fernando Fortress.
 Numbers of wounded and stragglers from the battle also took refuge in the fortress.
-De las Amarilas took command of the badly shaken Army of Catalonia and marched toward Girona, leaving a rear guard to cover the retreat.
+De las Amarillas took command of the badly shaken Army of Catalonia and marched toward Girona, leaving a rear guard to cover the retreat.